retainful/site/content/blog/the-10-best-shopify-apps-to-recover-abandoned-cart.md

 path: "/blog/the-10-best-shopify-apps-to-recover-abandoned-cart"
 date: "2019-06-12"
 title: "The 10 best shopify apps to recover abandoned carts"
-description: "Out of 100s of Shopify apps to recover abandoned carts, only a few can save your eCommerce store from falling apart.
-This post is all about those 10 best apps."
+description: "You need the best Shopify apps to recover abandoned carts and grow your store's revenue effectively.
+We've come up with 10 best Shopify apps for abandoned carts in this blog.
+Check out and see which one would suit best for your store."
+keywords: "shopify abandoned cart app, abandoned checkout shopify app, how to see abandoned carts shopify, shopify abandoned cart discount"
 author: "Sharon Thomas"
 image:  "../images/the-10-best-shopify-apps-to-recover-abandoned-cart/the-10-best-shopify-apps-to-recover-abandoned-cart.png"
 thumbnail: "../images/the-10-best-shopify-apps-to-recover-abandoned-cart/the-10-best-shopify-apps-to-recover-abandoned-cart.png"
-keywords: "best shopify abandoned cart app, shopify abandoned cart , abandoned cart recovery , best free shopping cart , cart abandonment shopify app"
 category: "Shopify"
 ---